 Here’s how to play:

 Choose a one-measure tonal pattern (e.g. sol-mi-sol).
-Sing it for the children and tell them it's the secret/poison pattern.
-Then, perform a series of other tonal patterns with the children echoing back.
-Sing the secret/poison pattern — if anyone echoes back, you get a point.
-If no one echoes, the children get a point.
+Sing it and tell students it's the secret/poison pattern.
+Then, perform a series of other tonal patterns with students echoing back.
+Sing the secret/poison pattern—if anyone echoes back, you get a point.
+If no one echoes, the students get a point.

 Online Seminar